 Youth Advisory Council

-The YAC also plans and hosts outreach events throughout the year, as well as community service projects.
-YAC members attend Georgia Teen Institute summer trainings and other leadership conferences throughout Georgia.
+The Youth Advisory Board (YAC) is the AHYD teen leadership group, which provides an adolescent perspective on programs and activities offered in the community.
+The YAC also plans and hosts outreach events and community service projects throughout the year.
+Members attend Georgia Teen Institute summer trainings and other leadership conferences throughout Georgia.

 Step UP, Step IN

-AHYD is a partner in the Step UP, Step IN Sexual Bullying Awareness Campaign that addresses sexual bullying in Georgia schools.
+AHYD is a partner in the Step UP, Step IN Sexual Bullying Awareness Campaign that addresses this in Georgia schools.
 Schools participating include Americus-Sumter High South, Dooly County Middle School, and Dooly County High School.
 The program is also a joint partner with the Georgia Network to End Sexual Assault (GNESA) and the Rape Prevention and Education Program.

 For more information, contact: Katrisha Williams, Youth Development Coordinator at